 You cannot camp up on Panorama Ridge.
 Sadly I have seen many people do it and post about it on their blogs and Instagram accounts (even the night we went there was a couple camping on the ridge).
 Please do the right thing and reserve a camp spot at either Taylor Meadows or Garibaldi Lake.
 Don’t break the rules for the ‘gram… it ruins it for everyone.

 Overall, we had a really wonderful time hiking Panorama Ridge.
-It is the most beautiful hike I’ve done in British Columbia to date and now I can finally see what all the fuss is about!
-I wanted to chat through my experience in more detail because I know I find these kinds of trip reports to be helpful when I am planning a hike.
+In fact, it is the most beautiful hike I’ve done in British Columbia to date and now I can finally see what all the fuss is about!
+I also wanted to chat through my experience in more detail because I know I find these kinds of trip reports to be helpful when I am planning a hike.

 Hiking to Taylor Meadows